datacommunitydc/rtutorials/MonthlyStepGraph/MonthlyStepGraph.md

 First we passed the dataframe we care about.
 We specified the variable that we wished to split on('month' in out case).
 The last three parameters are a little convoluted.
 What we are doing is passing the summarise function to apply to each subset.
 The summarise function allows us to create a new dataframe.
 The other standard option, 'transform', changes the existing dataframe nd would work just as well.
-Finally we are specifying what summaries we what, same as above we are asking for the monthly cummulative summation and just the identity of the day of month.
+Finally we are specifying what summaries we what, same as above we are asking for the monthly cumulative summation and just the identity of the day of month.

 Now that we have the data formatted we can jump into the other crown jewel in Hadley's tool-belt ggplot. ggplot2 has the wonderfully useful geom_step, which is just what we want.